AngeloGalav/image-processing-and-computer-vision/2023-03-20 - ED pt2, Laplacian of Gaussian, Local Invariant feature, Harris corner.md

 ![[log_examples.png]]

-Unlike those based on smooth derivatives, ==the LOG edge detector allows the degree of smoothing to be controlled== (i.e. by changing the $σ$ parameter of the Gaussian filter).
+Unlike those based on smooth derivatigative LoG Value (Brighter Side of the ves, ==the LOG edge detector allows the degree of smoothing to be controlled== (i.e. by changing the $σ$ parameter of the Gaussian filter).
 - This, in turn, allows _the edge detector_ to be tuned according to the _degree of noise_ in the image (i.e. higher noise -> larger $σ$)

 Likewise, $σ$ may be used to control the scale at which the _image is analyzed_, with larger $σ$ typically chosen to extract the edges related to main scene structures and smaller $σ$ to capture small size details.